pandas-dev/pandas/doc/source/development/contributing_environment.rst

    mamba env create --file environment.yml mamba activate pandas-dev

-* Ensure any python packages that do not have a version specified in the `environment.yml` file are as up-to-date as possible:
+* Ensure any python packages without a version specified in the ``environment.yml`` file in the root directory are the most recent version:

 .. code-block:: none